 School of Engineering & Applied Science

-Matt Blaze of the School of Engineering and Applied Science is quoted.
+Matt Blaze of the School of Engineering and Applied Science is quoted about encryption.

 Media Contact:Stephen Graff | Stephen.Graff@uphs.upenn.edu | 215-349-5653November 10, 2015